dannberg/hugo-ga-consent-banner/readme.md

 # Hugo GA Consent Banner

+**Status**: NOT WORKING

 **hugo-ga-consent-banner** is a simple and customizable cookie consent banner for personal blogs using Hugo and Google Analytics.
 It ensures compliance with cookie usage regulations while offering an easy integration for blog owners.

 ---

+## 📣 Status

+This Hugo module is currently under development and not in a working state.
+Do not add this module to your Hugo website.

 ## 🚀 Features